Creamy Cheesecake Recipe

 Preheat oven to 325 degrees Fahrenheit.

-Take out your stand mixer.
+Take out your stand mixer and attach the paddle attachment.

 Step one